jethrocarr/puppet-pupistry/README.md

 the bits you need/want to your own manifests.

+# Configuration

+This module sets Pupistry up with various sensible defaults including installation of the daemon and ensuring latest version installed via Rubygems.

+If you wish to change any behaviors, just review the configuration in `manifests/params.pp` and create an override entry in Hiera - no need to have to fork the module.

 # License

 Pupistry is licensed under the Apache License, Version 2.0 (the "License").